gretelai/trainer/src/gretel_trainer/b2/README.md

 - Enforce (?)
 Custom Dataset names adhere to Gretel model name restrictions
     - Maybe flip Run Identifier from "dset-model" to "model-dset" to avoid a short-dset name causing a "too-early" hyphen
 - GretelAuto (+ validation check only present when trainer=True)
-- GretelDGAN and GretelGPTX validations (check only present when trainer=False)
 - Port over the (auto) cleanup stuff?